pengzhao-intel/xetla/media/docs/construct_a_gemm.md

 For a runnable code example, you can refer to the code in the [02_basic_gemm](/examples/02_basic_gemm).

 ### Task Mapping
-Before launching the GPU kernel, it should be decided how to map entire GEMM computation into GPU by work-group and sub-group.
-To efficient utilize the GPU resource, it's improtant to consider factors such as the shape of the operation, data type, and hardware specifications of the GPU.
-One of typical setting of workgroup and subgroup may be similar as below in case the input shape over workgroup and subgroup size can be sufficent to fill the GPU.
+Before launching the GPU kernel, it is crucial to determine how to map the entire GEMM computation onto the GPU, considering work-group and sub-group configurations.
+Efficiently utilizing GPU resources requires careful consideration of factors such as the operation's shape, data type, and the hardware specifications of the GPU.
+A typical configuration for workgroups and subgroups may resemble the example below, especially when the input shape is sufficient to fully utilize the GPU.

 ```c++
 constexpr uint32_t wg_tile_m = 256;
 constexpr uint32_t wg_tile_n = 256;
 constexpr uint32_t sg_tile_m = 32;
 constexpr uint32_t sg_tile_n = 64;
 ```
-In this example, the input for GEMM is a matrix with dimensions (4096, 4096), and the output matrix has the same dimensions.
-With the specified work-group and sub-group sizes, we can map the GEMM operation into (16, 16) work-groups, where each work-group has (8, 4) sub-groups respectively.
-Each sub-group will be executed by a hardware thread.
-However, think about if the input is (32, 1024), the current workgorup and subgroup size will be too large to create enough workgroups so that we need to reset the size of workgroup and subgroup.
+In this example, the input for the GEMM operation is a matrix with dimensions (4096, 4096), and the output matrix has the same dimensions.
+With the specified work-group and sub-group sizes, we can organize the GEMM operation into (16, 16) work-groups, each containing (8, 4) sub-groups, with each sub-group being executed by a hardware thread.

+However, if we consider a scenario where the input dimensions are (32, 1024), the current workgroup and subgroup sizes would result in work-groups that are too large to create a sufficient number of them.
+In this case, it becomes necessary to adjust the size of the workgroup and subgroup to achieve efficient computation.

 ### SplitK
-It's a very common situation in AI workload where the matrix is a rectangle which means the M and N dimension is smaller but the K dimension is huge.
-For example, the M，N, K of a workload is (256, 256, 8192) so the ouput shape of C is (256,256).
-If we still use workgroup shape of (256,256), there is only one workgroup which is far away from enough.
-Even we use (64,64) workgroup size, there are still only 16 workgroups in GPU.
-Further decrese the size of workgroup will lead other problems as well, such as the bad memory locality, hard to hide the latency, etc. The exmaple code is demonstrated as below:
+This situation is quite common in AI workloads, where the matrix is rectangular, meaning that the M and N dimensions are relatively small, while the K dimension is .
+For instance, consider a workload with dimensions (256, 256, 8192), resulting in an output shape of C as (256, 256).
+If we were to use a workgroup shape of (256, 256), only one workgroup would be created, which is far from sufficient for efficient GPU utilization.

+Even if we reduce the workgroup size to (64, 64), we would still have only 16 workgroups on the GPU.
+Further reducing the workgroup size introduces other challenges, including poor memory locality and difficulty in hiding latency.
+The example code below demonstrates this mapping alogrithm:

 ```c++
 //Workload mapping, linear mapping will be used in the code
 uint32_t group_range_m = (matrix_m + wg_tile_m - 1) / wg_tile_m;